Snektron/vulkan-zig/README.md

 * Container fields and function parameter names are generated in (lower) snake case in a similar manner: `ppEnabledLayerNames` becomes `pp_enabled_layer_names`.
 * Any name which is either an illegal Zig name or a reserved identifier is rendered using `@"name"` syntax.
 For example, `VK_IMAGE_TYPE_2D` is translated to `@"2d"`.

-### Function pointers & Wrappers
+### Dispatch Tables

-vulkan-zig provides no integration for statically linking libvulkan, and these symbols are not generated at all.
+Vulkan-zig provides no integration for statically linking libvulkan, and these symbols are not generated at all.
 Instead, vulkan functions are to be loaded dynamically.
 For each Vulkan function, a function pointer type is generated using the exact parameters and return types as defined by the Vulkan specification:
 ```zig
 pub const PfnCreateInstance = fn (
     p_create_info: *const InstanceCreateInfo,